zphrs/aninest/README.md

 Here is the project I built up alongside Aninest: [How Viral Spikes Shape Digital Movements](https://zphrs.github.io/humn-55-final/)

-### Efficiency

 I generally couldn't find a library that had the flexibility and simplicity I wanted for letting me dynamically run the update/draw loop only when necessary and which made it easy to change the position of objects without too much thought.

+### Flexibility

+Often animation libraries take care of the update and draw loop for you which is annoying when trying to ensure the animation only rerenders when necessary.

+### Simplicity

-Often animation libraries take care of the update and draw loop for you, which means that I would have had to either sacrifice only rerendering when necessary or I would have had to manually figure out whether I needed to have the animation running at any given time.
-I also wanted to be able to animate any level of nested properties just by passing in a nested JS Object with only numbers or another JS Object for ergonomkc reasons.
-Lastly, I wanted all animations to be smoothly interruptible to make the animations feel natural and responsive.
+I wanted to be able to animate any level of nested properties just by passing in a nested JS Object filled with numbers and nested JS Objects (such as `{size: 10, pos: {x: 0, y: 0}}`).
+Lastly, I wanted all animations to be smoothly interruptible to make the animations feel natural and responsive (no jittering around by default).

 ## Line Example